GoldenChrysus/chrysus.dev/README.md

 - Acknowledgement of copyright holder (me) **on published website**: either via full publishing of the license as-is, including all copyright and license notices in source files, from this repository or via a link to https://github.com/GoldenChrysus/chrysus.dev or https://chrysus.dev
 - Usage of same license: your source code must include this repository's [license](/LICENSE) **in full and without changes**
+- Disclosure of source code: you must publish your source code, in full, publicly
-- Disclosure of changes: your repository must describe, in full, all changes made in relation to the repository that is published at https://github.com/GoldenChrysus/chrysus.dev
+- Statement of changes: your repository must describe, in full, all changes made with respect to the repository that is published at https://github.com/GoldenChrysus/chrysus.dev

 ## Copyright